blai30/bomberman-java/README.md

 ```

 ## Creating your own map
 Format is .csv (Comma-separated values).
 Width and height of the map should be at least 32x32 tiles (1024x1024 pixels).
-Recommended to surround map with hard wall tiles to prevent tanks from leaving the map.
+Recommended to surround map with hard wall tiles to prevent players from leaving the map.

 ### Possible tiles:
 * Player1 initial spawn: `1`